The lowdown (in their own words...)

-Other offices: Boston, Colorado, Los Angeles, New York, Palo Alto, Reston, San Diego, San Francisco, Seattle, Shanghai and Washington DC.
+Other offices: Beijing, Boston, Colorado, Los Angeles, New York, Palo Alto, Reston, San Diego, San Francisco, Seattle, Shanghai and Washington DC.

 Who we are: Cooley is an international, commercial law firm and is best known for its representation of high-growth companies, often on matters where technology and innovation meet the law.

 What we do: We have pre-eminent technology, life sciences, venture capital and fund formation practices.
 We solve legal issues for entrepreneurs, investors, financial institutions and established companies.